What is this project about ?

 - A range of issues and opportunities related to:

 The Community also indicated that planning should be guided by sustainability principles.
-The RDN Board of Directors supports this approach, which is in keeping with its Strategic Plan Vision Statement.
+The RDN Board of Directors supported this approach, which is in keeping with the Strategic Plan Vision Statement at the time.

 Based on initial research and community feedback, a Project Terms of Reference (a work program) was prepared and approved by the RDN over the summer months.